veereshhalagegowda/platformDocumentation/1.0.0/Components/Navigations/menu.md

     ```

 - **xPosition**: Specifies the horizontal position of the menu list.
-Values can be : “before” or “after”
+Values can be: “before” or “after”.

-- **yPosition**: Specifies the vertical position of the menu list.Values can be: “above” or “below”
+- **yPosition**: Specifies the vertical position of the menu list.
+Values can be: “above” or “below”.

 - **templateRef**: Creates a template reference variable.
 Takes string as its value.